 The usage of chet and hamartia in the Bible in no way incorporate the imperfections that separate humanity from divinity, but behavior that violates the clear instructions of God.
 The degree of intentionality is not a factor in defining sinful behavior, only whether the express requirements or prohibitions of Torah commandments have been violated.
 Religious people may erect their own codes for determining sinful behavior, but God's judgment is based strictly on the commandments He gave to mankind as recorded in Scripture.
 If someone calls a certain behavior "sin," then it is reasonable to expect the pronouncement to be backed up by Scripture.
 Otherwise, it is strictly personal opinion.

 nor rewarded us: Heb. gamal, Qal perfect, to deal fully or adequately with, deal out to, wean, ripen.
 Here the verb means recompense, repay, or requite, in a bad sense. according to our iniquities: Heb. avon, iniquity, guilt or punishment for iniquity.
-See the note on verse 3 above.
+See verse 3 above.

 11 For as high as the heavens are above the earth, So great is His lovingkindness toward those who fear Him.